 Canada has the worst snacking around the world options of any pavilion.
 Go to one of the stores, buy a bag of bilingual ketchup potato chips and call it a day.

 The United Kingdom pavilion doesn’t have any movies or museums, but it does have a lot of shopping.
 You can get anything here from Beatles paraphernalia to Yardley’s of London perfume.

 My favorite shop is The Tea Caddy, which is devoted to selling Twinings Tea and other tea goods and services.
 I usually just end up buying Alice in Wonderland mugs.
 Are they authentically English?
 No. Do they delight me?
 Yes!

 Snacking around the world: fish and chips in the uk

 So my favorite thing about France is how all the cast members working here are French and they all look so depressed to be working there.
 Do all their French friends back home tease them about working at Disney?
-What are their feelings about Euro Disney?
+What are their feelings about Disney in Paris?
 I am dying to know!

 But just like Actual France, what the French Pavilion lacks in politesse, it makes up for with beauty and food and mimes.
 You can buy some perfume, watch a silent comedy show called Serveur Amusant, and eat lots and lots of sweets.
 What more could a person want from Faux France?

-“Impressions de France” is the France Pavilion’s 18 minute answer to the “O Canada” film.
-What it lacks for in Martin Short, it makes up for in providing real seats so you can actually sit for the duration of the film.
-Also instead of Canadian Idol, the French movie features a score by Debussy, Offenbach, and Saint-Saens, so I think France wins in this department too.
+“Impressions de France” is the France Pavilion’s 18 minute answer to the “Canada Far and Wide” film.
+What it lacks for in Schitt’s Creek, it makes up for in providing real seats so you can actually sit for the duration of the film.
+Sometimes the same theater also shows a Beauty and the Beast sing along film narrated by the late, great Angela Lansbury, who was not French.